lodexinc/ospo-ghcrawler/README.md

 * MongoDB (27017 and 28017) -- Direct access to the Mongo DB
 * Redis (6379) -- Observe what's happening in Redis.
 Not much else for you to do here
 * RabbitMQ (5672 and 15672) -- Hit http://localhost:15672 with a browser to see and maange the RabbitMQ queues
-* Metabase (5000) -- Hit http://localhost:5000 to get live insights in your browser
+* Metabase (5000) -- Hit http://localhost:5000 to get live insights in your browser via Metabase

 # Deploying native
 For ultimate flexibility, the crawler and associated bits can be run directly on VMs or as an app service.
 This structure typically uses cloud-based infrastructure for queuing, storage and redis.
 For example, this project comes with adapters for Azure Service Bus queuing and Azure Blob storage.
 The APIs on these adpaters is very slim so it is easy to for you to implement (and contribute) more.